 Dawn has always been a lover of children’s books, especially because the illustrations and art can transport you to another world.
 She and her family (and sometimes her clients!) love the work of Shel Silverstein, because he is funny, wise, and simple all at once.

 Dawn uses an artwork journal to support her own mental health, because she’s found that this is one of the best ways to be grow in genuine self awareness.
 Dawn sees a strong self-relationship as an important resource during times of struggle.
 She has found many ways to incorporate art and creativity in the wellness journey for herself and others.

-Scott identifies as a settler Canadian and is an associate member of the Indigenous Helpers Society.
-He is on a decolonizing journey that acknowledges the role of Canadian history and how ongoing colonial realities continue to shape our shared world and individual stories.
+Scott identifies as a settler Canadian and is an associate member of the Indigenous Helpers Society (IHS).
+He is on a decolonizing journey that acknowledges the role of Canadian history and how ongoing colonial realities continue to shape our shared world and individual and collective stories.